Agent Memory with Cognee on Tigris S3 Storage

 ## Step 5: Feed memory from files and S3[](#step-5-feed-memory-from-files-and-s3 "Direct link to Step 5: Feed memory from files and S3")

-Your agent can learn from local files, S3 objects, or a mix of both.
-This is useful when you want to bootstrap an agent with an existing document corpus:
+Your agent can learn from local files, S3 objects, or a mix.
+This is useful for bootstrapping an agent with an existing document corpus.

 ```